capmo/external-api-example/README.md

 These variables should be set in the `.env` file which you can copy from `.env.example` and fill in.

+## Authentication

+1. Log in to your Capmo account at [app.capmo.de](https://app.capmo.de)
+2. Navigate to Account Settings → API Keys
+3. Create a new API Key
+4. Copy the key and add it to your `.env` file

+⚠️ Never commit your API key or share it with others.

+## Configuration

+Configure the following variables in your `.env` file:

+- `PROJECTS_PATH`: Directory containing project folders
+- `PERSON_TO_INVITE_EMAIL`: Email of the person to invite
+- `DOCUMENTS_PATH`: Directory containing documents to upload

+## Troubleshooting

+Common issues and their solutions:

+- **Authentication Errors**: Ensure your API token is valid and properly set in `.env`
+- **Version Mismatch**: Make sure you're using the latest API client version
+- **Permission Issues**: Verify your account has the necessary permissions

+## Support

+- For API-specific questions, visit our [official documentation]
+- For bugs or feature requests, please open an issue
+- For additional support, contact our support team

 <!-- References -->